-Finally we will take you to the Arts Centre,
+Finally we will take you to the Art Centre,

-where you will find a great choice of local hand crafts.
+where you will find a great choice of local handicrafts.
 Look behind the scenes of the Art Center and enjoy a drumming session with the locals.

-Start your journey with a visit in Aburi Botanical Gardens
+Start your journey with a visit to Aburi Botanical Gardens

 close to Accra, one of the most beautiful

 and peaceful sites in the area.